U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 Bruneau Elementary School "Wilderness Garden"

 Bruneau Elementary, partnered with the Bureau of Land Management and the U.S. Fish and Wildlife Service, to create an outdoor classroom space that features Idaho native plants and local geology.
-This project is mid-construction and completion photos will be posted in 2014.
-The native garden will be a venue for educating students on the unique plants, wildlife and geology of their area.
+The native garden is a venue for educating students on the unique plants, wildlife and geology of their area.
 It will also serve as an outdoor learning space where teachers will conduct classes.
-Opportunities for art and science in the garden will also be created and the BLM will assist with curriculum development.
+Opportunities for art and science in the garden are also created and the BLM assists with curriculum development.
 To align with state-wide curriculum elements, the garden includes plants that have a place in Idaho’s history such as syringa (Philadelphis lewisii) or have traditional Native American uses such as basin wildrye (Elymus cinereus) and serviceberry (Amalanchier alnifolia).
 The garden features a traditional Native American shade shelter, an amphitheater classroom area, a nature-themed alphabet trail and design elements that reflect the local history of ranching and homesteading.
-This native garden will be the first stepping stone as part of the larger initiative to engage southwest Idaho rural schools with the lands that surround them.
+This native garden is the first stepping stone as part of the larger initiative to engage southwest Idaho rural schools with the lands that surround them.

 This outdoor classroom is placed in the front of the newly remodeled 100-year old public school in the east end of Boise, Idaho.
 Parents, students, teachers and neighbors spent many summer evenings creating a space for outdoor education and appreciation of Idaho native plants.
 Lawn was removed and a low berm was created to define the classroom space.
 A meandering path flanked by native plants was built to lead students from the school into the classroom.
 Boulders were staggered around the perimeter to provide seating and perching spots for students.
 Our native plants showed rapid growth and the students enjoyed bee-watching at the flowering asters.
 Students requested that the garden include plants that are hosts to pollinators and so BLM planted species such as tufted evening primrose (Oenothera caespitosa), coyote mint (Monordella odoratissima), several species of asters (Aster oblongifolia and Erigeron compositus) and penstemons (Penstemon fruticosus, P. strictus and P. eatonii).